tenpaMk2/gatsby-starter-figure-blog/README.md

 [日本語ReadMeはこちら。](./README-ja.md)

-The blogging theme that is suitable for photographs.
+The blogging starter that is suitable for Bishoujo Figure photographs.
+You can start your own bishoujo figure review blog right now❗

 Using the Gatsby theme [`@tenpaMk2/gatsby-theme-figure-blog`](https://github.com/tenpaMk2/gatsby-theme-figure-blog) .